Indigenous Girls' Rights

 Indigenous girls experience grave social and economic marginalization in Canada.
 Indigenous girls in Canada face extreme and epidemic levels of violence, as well as poverty and other deeply rooted and pervasive social inequality as a result of colonization.
 This marginalization places Indigenous girls in situations of extreme vulnerability and has denied them adequate protection of the law and of society as a whole.

-In 2012, after over a decade of responding to police abuses against Indigenous girls, Justice for Girls called on Human Rights Watch to investigate.
+In 2012, after over a decade of responding to police abuses of Indigenous girls and failures to respond to violence, Justice for Girls called on Human Rights Watch to investigate.
 Justice for Girls partnered with Human Rights Watch in all phases of their investigation, which resulted in the February 2013 report Those Who Take Us Away: Abusive Policing and Failures in Protection of Indigenous Women and Girls in Northern British Columbia, Canada.
 Since the release of the report, Justice for Girls has continued to advocate for independent, gender-specific investigations of police sexual violence against girls and women.
-See our JFG News page for further updates.

 ______________________________________________________________________________